heartcombo/simple_form/README.md

 ```ruby
 f.input :money, as: :currency
 ```
+Note, you may have to create the `app/inputs/` directory and restart your webserver.

 You can also redefine existing **Simple Form** inputs by creating a new class with the same name.
 For instance, if you want to wrap date/time/datetime in a div, you can do: